sharanya204/portalegde-writing/content/posts/swanning.md

 I abandoned fruitless efforts and dangled there, held up by my extremities like some kind of partially dismembered spider.
 The sun beat down upon me.

 The day had begun as any other day at Camp 4 began: being woken up at the crack of dawn by a bus vomiting tourists at the Yosemite Falls parking lot.
 My partner and I split a breakfast bar, and forewent coffee: we were angling for an early start to beat the heat and the crowds.
-The occasion?
-The culmination of a sparse three hours of instruction in the dark arts of placing trad climbing gear, and my first trad lead.
+The occasion was the glorious culmination of a sparse three hours of instruction in the dark arts of placing trad climbing gear: my first trad lead.

 I thought about our neighbors at camp, probably clinging to steel cables halfway up the snake slick hunchback of Half Dome and briefly envied them their day.
 I tried to remind myself that I'd climbed swan slab gulley before, that the climbing is so inconsequential to anyone familiar with the activity that it isn't any harder than a brisk walk.